 Be a Savvy Shopper!

-There are many products which claim to take care of fire ants.
-Remember, however, that there are many different species of fire ants in the world (two species have made it to Hawaii), and not all products will work on all species.
-Little fire ants (Wasmannia auropunctata) do not build mounds, and they live in cooperative colonies which can span over large areas, in the trees, in rock walls, and in many small crevices and spaces.
-Their unique ecology requires a special approach to treatment that is based on their behavior and appetites.
-The Hawaii Ant Lab has been studying LFA in Hawaii for more than a decade, and the University Cooperative Extension service has independently tested many ant products as well.
-BIISC relies on the results of years of scientific tests from these research bodies to inform our recommendations for treatment of LFA on the Big Island.
+There are many products which claim to be for “fire ants”.
+However, there are many different species of fire ants in the world, and not all products will work on all species!
+Little fire ants (Wasmannia auropunctata) do not build mounds, and live in super colonies with many queens and nests all working together, which can span large areas from tree tops to rock walls.
+Their unique ecology requires a special approach to treatment in Hawaii.
+BIISC relies on the results of years of scientific tests from University researchers at the Hawaii Ant Lab and Cooperative Extension service to inform our recommendations for treatment of LFA on the Big Island.

 There are multiple products which have been shown to be effective in treating for LFA.
 However, the most important thing to keep in mind is that there is no “one-step” method to eradicating an LFA infestation.
 Colonies can recover after a single application, so any effective plan will involve multiple applications, timed for best impact.
-Planning and implementing your treatments carefully can lead to a “zero-detection” around your home, and regular surveying every 2-3 months after that can help you find and extinguish outbreaks quickly, before the ants take over.
+Whatever bait product you choose, plan to treat your property with a bait every 4-6 weeks for a year in order to wipe out all of the nests!

 There are several different types of products that you can use to control LFA.
-Your path will depend on your landscape, amount of area, and type/amount of vegetation.
+Your personal plan will depend on your landscape, amount of area, and type/amount of vegetation.
 Be sure to carefully read all the label requirements of any product you choose to use.

-B. Baits: Insect baits are very different from contact sprays or liquids.
-Baits have a lower toxicity so that they don’t kill the insect outright, and they are disguised as attractive food, encouraging the worker to share the pesticide with the rest of the colony, including queens and developing larvae.
+A. Baits: Ant baits are disguised as attractive food, encouraging the worker ants to share the pesticide with the rest of the colony, including queens and developing larvae.
 There are two different types of action for the recommended LFA products: toxicant and growth regulation.

 Amdro Brand (granular bait)